lmijovic/DeepLearn2023_Spring_HiggsClassification/README.md

-# Deep learning & the Higgs boson: classification with fully connected and adversarial networks
+# Deep learning & the Higgs boson:

-[introductory/intermediate] Deep learning &amp; the Higgs boson: classification with fully connected and adversarial networks.
+# classification with fully connected and adversarial networks

+[introductory/intermediate]

 ## Summary